-As the implementing organization for Project Sampoorna over the next four years, the GC-DWC will match the Society’s vision with the tools and supports they need to achieve their goals, refine their processes, and sustain them into the future.
-Guided by the belief that the most effective and enduring results come from solutions that are created, understood, and accepted by the people impacted, the GC-DWC’s Telangana- and Notre Dame-based teams will engage senior Society leadership at the systems level, and its school directors, teachers, and students at the school level.
+As the implementing organization for Project Sampoorna, the GC-DWC is matching the Society’s vision with the tools and support they need to achieve their goals, refine their processes, and sustain them into the future.
+Guided by the belief that the most effective and enduring results come from solutions that are created, understood, and accepted by the people impacted, the GC-DWC’s Telangana- and Notre Dame-based teams are engaging senior Society leadership at the systems level, and its school directors, teachers, and students at the school level.

 Creating the Whole Child Development Framework

 The first phase Project Sampoorna, which was implemented in 2021 through 2022, was dedicated to building stakeholder consensus and developing a plan for moving ahead.
 This included:

 Active and consistent engagement of project stakeholders.
 A 35 member working group was established, representatively composed of teachers, alumni, principals, regional coordinating officers, and head office staff.
 With technical support from the GC-DWC, this working group developed a WCD framework and systems map to better understand their ecosystem and how to improve programing.